Areum Jeong

 Prior to joining Arizona State University, she has taught at the University of California, Los Angeles, University of Southern California, University of California, Santa Barbara, Seoul Women’s University, Sichuan University-Pittsburgh Institute, and Ewha W. University.

-Her writings are published in the Asian Theatre Journal, Film International, GPS: Global Performance Studies, Journal of Modern English Drama, Korea Exposé, Korea Journal, Media Convergence Research, Performance Research: A Journal of the Performing Arts, New Theatre Quarterly, Studies in Theatre and Performance, The Korean Theatre Review, and Theatre Journal among others.
+Her writings are published in the Asian Theatre Journal, Film International, GPS: Global Performance Studies, Journal of Modern English Drama, Korea Exposé, Korea Journal, Korean Theatre Review, Media Convergence Research, Performance Research: A Journal of the Performing Arts, New Theatre Quarterly, Studies in Theatre and Performance, and Theatre Journal among others.

 Her first monograph, Beyond the Sewol: Activist Theatre and Performance in South Korea and the Diaspora, examines how performance documents death, loss, and memory in South Korea and diasporic communities.
-Through a close reading of various types of performative works that commemorate the Sewol ferry disaster of 2014—theatre productions, exhibitions, interactive memorial events, site-specific public performances, street protests, and even K-pop music videos—the research shows that these works have come to constitute a kind of collaborative public counter-memory that pushes back against dominant narratives about the disaster and contributes to a form of activism through commemoration.
-This diverse corpus of performance has emerged as a central mode through which Korean artists, often working in collaboration with Sewol families and survivors, have created a public memory archive countering official versions of the event.
-Furthermore, theatre and performance have provided an arena through which the project of commemorating the Sewol has been linked by activists to broader demands for changes in politics and society, especially around issues of government accountability, redress for victims, and public empathy for survivors.
-By identifying and analyzing a multi-media collection of performative works commemorating the Sewol, this book reveals the ways activists and artists mobilizing performative strategies have labored to transform the meaning of the Sewol from an unresolved national trauma into a catalyst for creating a safer, fairer, and more caring society.
-Dr. Jeong has received competitive research grants from the 4.16 Foundation, Academy of Korean Studies (AKS), and the American Society for Theatre Research (ASTR) for this project, and has published her early findings in peer-reviewed journals Performance Research, New Theatre Quarterly, and Theatre Journal.
-Beyond the Sewol will be published in September 2025 via the University of Hawai'i Press.
+On April 16, 2014, the Sewol ferry capsized off the southwestern coast of South Korea, killing 304 people, including 250 students.
+The helplessness that many Koreans and others felt at the sinking was sharpened by the ways the Korean government mishandled the disaster, which has become the most galvanizing event in contemporary South Korean history.
+Throughout this rollercoaster of national trauma, public outrage, hope for change, and broken promises, an activist movement has taken shape among artists working through the medium of performance to process the disaster, commemorate its victims, and advocate for public change.
+Beyond the Sewol is the first book to spotlight this creative fluorescence of performative work, which spans the genres of theatre productions, exhibitions, interactive memorial events, site-specific public performances, street protests, and even commercial K-pop music videos.
+Korean artists, often working in collaboration with Sewol families and survivors, have created a public memory archive that counters official versions of the event.
+These performances have provided an arena through which activists have linked the project of commemorating the Sewol to broader demands for changes in politics and society, especially around issues of government accountability, redress for victims, and public empathy for survivors.
+By identifying and analyzing a multimedia collection of performative works commemorating the Sewol, this book reveals the ways in which activists and artists mobilizing performative strategies have labored to transform the meaning of the Sewol from an unresolved national trauma into a catalyst for creating a safer, fairer, and more caring society.
+Beyond the Sewol has been published in September 2025 via the University of Hawai'i Press. https://uhpress.hawaii.edu/title/beyond-the-sewol-activist-theatre-and-performance-in-south-korea-and-the-diaspora/

 As a cultural translator and collaborative deviser of performance, she also provides English-Korean interpretation and translation and organizes seminars and talks with artists and scholars who specialize in Korean and Korean diasporic visual arts.

-Based on her research and teaching, she has been asked to share her expertise on Korean culture to media outlets such as the AFP (Agence France-Presse), Al Jazeera, AP (Associated Press), Arirang, BBC, CBC (Canadian Broadcasting Corporation), CNN, La Tercera, Les Echoes, Marie Claire, NBC, NYLON, South China Morning Post, Teen Vogue, The Atlantic, The Korea Herald, Voice of America, and the Washington Post among others.
+Based on her research and teaching, she has been asked to share her expertise on Korean culture to media outlets such as The Atlantic, BBC, CNN, Huffington Post, NBC, NYLON, Teen Vogue, and The Washington Post among others.

 - Ph.D.
 Theater and Performance Studies, University of California, Los Angeles